How to Hire Remote Employees in 5 Simple Steps

 | Starts at $399 per month Offers a trial with five free postings | |

-In addition to sites focused just on remote workers, you can also check out freelancing websites as well.
-These sites also cater to remote work but on a more piecemeal, part-time basis.
-If you’re looking for administrative help, you can check sites that focus on virtual assistants.
+In addition to sites focused just on remote workers, you can also check out freelancing websites.
+These sites cater to remote work on a more piecemeal, part-time basis.
+If you’re looking for administrative help, you can check virtual assistant sites and services.

 Take the time to review each resume that is submitted.
 You can perform a quick scan to see if the candidate already has a job history in your industry/business.
 If they do not show the experience or education in a quick scan, you can remove them from candidacy.
 If they do have the background you are looking for, take a deeper dive into their resume.

-When evaluating candidates for remote work, there are a few criteria to look for in addition to the normal job qualifications.
+When evaluating candidates for remote work, there are a few criteria to look for in addition to the standard job qualifications.

-Once you have evaluated candidates for consideration your next step is to interview the ones that best meet your needs.
-Interviews can be conducted in several ways for remote employees: by phone, video conferencing, or email communication.
+Once you have evaluated applicants for consideration, your next step is to interview candidates that best meet your needs.
+Interviews can be conducted in several ways for remote employees, primarily via phone or video conferencing.

 Now that you’ve conducted your interviews and reviewed all notes and the test project, it is time to hire your top candidates.